grafana/grafana-operator/docs/blog/v5-intro.md

 An extra note about the **do you like it?**, getting feedback is one of the hardest things in open-source.
 Even if "all" you did was to follow the new v5 [installation guide](v5-getting-started.md) we want to know about it, you might feel that you don't have specific insights or thoughts and that is fine.
 But writing one row on slack and saying "hey I installed version v5 and it worked as I expected".
-Helps us allot since we get to know that people are trying it.
+Helps us a lot since we get to know that people are trying it.